Yogesh-K-Matkar/react_concept_react_app/README.md

   - **Reducer**:-

     - Always return new state
-    - Never update original state value ,its takes copy by using ...spread operatior then update and return new state.
+    - Never update original state value ,its takes copy by using ...spread operator then update and return new state.

     The reducer function takes 2 arguments:
     - **State**:- Current State